ecmwf-lab/climetlab-tropical-cyclone-dataset/README.md

 json_creator routine - get the json for training and validation, passing to the models.

 ### In progress

 Running the routine with Detectron API.
-Make the annotation routine flexible with the resolution (add the resolution parameter assertion, factor per resolution).
+Make the annotation routine flexible with the resolution (add the resolution parameter assertion, factor per resolution) - Done (update 25/08)

 ### Current pipeline